5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 You have three methods (stick with WART if you do not have a rooted/jailbroken phone):

 * Use [WART](https://github.com/mgp25/WART/), a Windows registration tool which allows you to retrieve the secret via a GUI.
+* Use a supplied PHP script `registerTool.php` that will guide you through the steps (use if WART does not work).
 * Activate WhatsApp on your jailbroken iPhone or rooted Android phone and retrieve the secret via [this script](https://www.mgp25.com/utilidadiPhone/) (for iPhone users) or the [following APK](https://github.com/venomous0x/WhatsAPI/issues/983) (for Android users).

 In case of registration via WART:

 **WART might tell you the activation code is wrong, double check but it might be a bug.
-Resort to other method if this is the case.**
+Resort to supplied script `registerTool.php`.**

 * Download [WART](https://github.com/mgp25/WART/blob/master/WART-1.8.0.0.exe?raw=true).
 * Open up WART and fill in `phonenumber` and `password` (just choose one).